rubaet4ever/Bug_Description_Severity_Priority/README.md

 ## :boom: What is it all about?
 This project contains a sample set of bug demos for manual testers to help them for writing web applications and how bug priorities and severities define in order.

-## :bulb: Sample Bug Severirty and Priority List are Added For The Following:
+## :bulb: Sample Bug Severity and Priority List are Added For The Following:
 - Bug Demo.
+- Bug Demo -2.

 ## :question: Need Assistance?